 The resource management tools use a drag and drop interface, so you can easily reassign team members if you need to, to ensure each team member has an equal share of work and no one is overloaded with work.

-When it comes to workflows, you can easily create templates to standardize your processes, saving you time with each project and making sure that all of your teams are working in the same way.
-You can edit templates for each project to ensure there is nothing unnecessary or anything that is irrelevant to the project
+When it comes to workflows, you can easily create templates to standardize your process, saving you time with each project and making sure that all of your teams are working in the same way.
+You can edit templates for each project to ensure there is nothing unnecessary or anything that is irrelevant to the project.

 As well as creating your own templates, Wrike has a selection of pre-built templates on offer that you can use, depending on what type of project you are working on.